Feyerabend/ABC80/abc802/README.md

 there is a clear trade-off between precision and speed, which is probably one of the best reasons for the different types offered.

+But there was also care taken for the number of bytes each and every number took.
+Memory was scarce, and bytes had significance.

 #### Integers

 The value of an integer is stored in 2 bytes in two's complement form.
 With two bytes, a binary number can be written in the number range 0 to 65535.
 In two's complement form, the number range becomes -32768 to +32767.
-The two's complement form uses the most significant bit, i.e. the bit 15, to indicate whether the number is negative or positive.
-Is the number is negative, the bit is 1, else 0.
+The two's complement form uses the most significant bit (bit 15) to indicate whether the number is negative or positive.
+If the number is negative, the bit is 1, else 0.

 In the symbol table, a simple integer variable takes up 6 bytes.